-Turns on/off operating system file buffering.
-The option is applicable only to the stderr and stdout output (see page 192).
-Setting this option to true increases the output performance.
+Turns on/off the operating system file buffering.
+The option is applicable only to the stderr and stdout output (see page 182).
+Setting the value of this option to true increases the output performance.

 Note: When buffering is enabled, there might be a delay before log messages appear at the console.